Let’s be honest.

 When you’re comparing different event ticketing systems you need to keep in mind the number of tickets you expect to sell over the course of a year and how you want to sell them.

-For medium to large venues, a license fee-based system like our’s is probably your best option.
 If you would like to find out more about our pricing structure and how our system can work for you, then get in touch using the contact details at the bottom of this page.

 We hope this event ticketing system comparison has gone some way towards helping you understand which systems could work well for you.